Turbulent dynamo in the two-phase interstellar medium: Numerical Methods

 Various mechanisms can heat or cool the gas in the ISM, depending on the temperature and density of the medium \citep{SutherlandD1993}.
 For compressible turbulence, the density varies significantly and thus these processes can heat or cool the gas locally, which in turn can change the properties of turbulence and magnetic fields.
 We use a constant heating rate ($\Gamma$) and a temperature dependent cooling function ($\Lambda (T)$) of the form \citep{KoyamaI2000, KoyamaI2002}

 where $T$ is the temperature in Kelvin.
 These functions are constructed such that they describe the typical heating and cooling processes in a Milky Way type star-forming galaxy.
 We compute an equilibrium temperature by balancing heating and cooling functions, i.e., $\Gamma = n_{\rm H} \Lambda$.
 If the cooling or heating is very fast, the gas approaches the equilibrium temperature exponentially quickly \citep{Vazquez-SemadeniEA2007, MandalFK2020}.
 This is referred to as the equilibrium cooling model (see \App{sec:tcool} for further discussion and comparison with the non-equilibrium cooling model).
-We also set a lower temperature floor of $2~\K$ to avoid cooling of gas below that temperature.
+We also set a lower temperature floor of $2~\K$ to avoid cooling of gas below that temperature but no upper temperature cutoff for heating.